fahimkuet09/Prescription-Appointment-System-Laravel/README.md

 -Doctors can:

-1.Create appointment dates and times
+ * Create appointment dates and times

-2..View daily appointments
+ * View daily appointments

-2..View all appointments history
+ * View all appointments history

 -Patients can:

-1.Register as a new patient in the system
+ * Register as a new patient in the system

-2.Book appointments with available doctors and time slots
+ * Book appointments with available doctors and time slots

 ###